edaehn/bitsgalore.github.io/_posts/2020-06-30-restoring-liesbets-virtual-home.md

 https://ziklies.home.xs4all.nl/zolder/
 ```

-Then I ran [this Bash script](https://github.com/KBNLresearch/xs4all-resources/blob/master/scripts/scrape-seeds.sh), using the above text file as a command-line argument:
+I then ran [this Bash script](https://github.com/KBNLresearch/xs4all-resources/blob/master/scripts/scrape-seeds.sh), using the above text file as a command-line argument:

 ```
 scrape-seeds.sh seed-urls.txt
 ```

-I then ran a recursive diff on the output directories of both the original crawl and the "toilet" crawl:
+As a check I subsequently did a recursive diff on the output directories of both the original crawl and the improved crawl:

 ```
 diff -r ./wget-original/ziklies.home.xs4all.nl/ ./wget-improved/ziklies.home.xs4all.nl/ > diff-site-toilet.txt